albatrosravageur/State-Estimator-for-Soft-Arm-SESA/README.md

 # Nodes
-The nodes are launched depending on the configuration, and uses the configuration to run.

-The code is modular and adapts to the need of the user: when the user launches the GUI, they can select such or such parameters.
-This parameters selection is saved as a configuration file, then pushed to `rosparam`.
+Depending on the configuration entered by the user in the GUI, the nodes are launched or not.
+The nodes use the configuration as an input.
+Therefore, the code is modular and adapts to the need of the user.
+The configuration is saved as a configuration file, then pushed to `rosparam`.

 For example, the user can set the parameter `source` to `arduino`, and then the ROS Serial Arduino node is started.
 If `source` is set to `rosbag`, the My Rosbag Play node will be launched and will play the file `/my_rosbag/to_play/file`, with a rate `/my_rosbag/to_play/rate` and starting at time `rosbag/to_play/start`.